Commercial LEase FAQ

 10. What is a "build-to-suit"?

 This term is used to describe a situation where a property owner has a parcel of land and is looking for a financially strong tenant to sign a lease.
-With the lease in hand, the owner will construct the building for the tenant, and the lessee will rent the property back.
-Because this is always new construction, "build-to-suit's" are typically premium rental rates and are usually five years or more.
+With the lease in hand, the owner will construct or renovate the building for the tenant, and the lessee will rent the property back.
+Because this is usually new construction, "build-to-suit's" are typically premium rental rates and are usually five years or more.

 11. What if the layout in this building isn't what I envisioned?